A free resource for nonprofit

 FaceBook network, via their own blogs, etc.

-or Twitter may feel casual and informal and impromptu, but those doing
+Facebook or Twitter may feel casual and informal and impromptu, but

-the sending must be taking their messages very seriously.
-They must be
+those doing the sending must be taking their messages very seriously.

-thinking carefully before they post a message or comment anywhere online
+They must be thinking carefully before they post a message or comment

-organizations' fora.
-Your organization's name, main email address and
+other organizations' fora.
+Your organization's name, main email

-web address should be at the bottom of every message you send or post
+address and web address should be at the bottom of every message you

-online.
-Consider also including your organization's city and state or
+send or post online.
+Consider also including your organization's city

-country of location.
-Messages get forwarded, and you want to make sure
+and state or country of location.
+Messages get forwarded, and you want

-no one gets confused about where an event is happening or a service is
+to make sure no one gets confused about where an event is happening or

-your information in just any online forum you come across.
-You can find
+post your information in just any online forum you come across.
+You

-an Internet discussion group for just about any subject or geographic
+can find an Internet discussion group for just about any subject or

-area.
-For advice on how to find such groups, and how to learn to
+geographic area.
+For advice on how to find such groups, and how to

 dynamics of online culture & community.